Hendrix-CS/csci150/index.md

 environment for every other member of the community.
-If you believe you have been the subject of discrimination please contact Dean Mike Leblanc at [leblanc@hendrix.edu](mailto:leblanc@hendrix.edu) or 501-450-1222 or the Title IX Coordinator Allison Vetter at [titleix@hendrix.edu](mailto:titleix@hendrix.edu)or 501-505-2901.
+If you believe you have been the subject of discrimination please contact Dean Mike Leblanc at [leblanc@hendrix.edu](mailto:leblanc@hendrix.edu) or 501-450-1222 or the Title IX Coordinator Jennifer Fulbright  at [titleix@hendrix.edu](mailto:titleix@hendrix.edu)or 501-505-2901.
 If you have ideas for improving the inclusivity of the classroom experience please feel free to [contact